 - Relative audience retention for a video compared to the YouTube average for similar videos

-- In the top right, select your account > Creator Studio.
+- In the top right, select your profile picture Creator Studio.

 - To see audience retention data for a specific video, click the name of the video.
 Then play the video to see how different parts are doing.